JohnTerragnoli/ECE383_Lab03/README.md

 Oddly enough, the sinusoid just dissapeared when I turned the exSel on.
 I tried messing around with the numbers I put into the C code.
 In the "for" loop, I made the lower and upper bounds lowerVolt and upperVolt.
 When I did this, I got the left half of the screen as a sinusoid and the other half blank.
 This did not make a ton of sense, because it should have just drawn two straight lines.
 I went back to check how my exRbus and ExLbus signals were being hooked up, to make sure they were actually feeding into the video module.

+exRbus and exLbus both appeared to be hooked up correctly.
+I then tried making my exWen signal enabled all the time, so see if I could just get the signal to write over the entire screen.